DanielDennington/danieldennington.github.io/index.md

 <h2 align = "center" margin-bottom = "12px">My third enhanced project</h2>

-<p>I wanted to explore a Data Science project using Python and Jupyter Notebooks, so I found a CSV file online which consisted of real world data concering the games played in the NBA from the 2004-2021 seaons.
-I then used performed several data analytics techniques to visualize a few of the metrics in several graphs, as well as extracting other metrics and displaying to the screen.</p>
+<p>I wanted to explore a Data Science project using Python and Jupyter Notebooks.
+So, I went and found a CSV file online which consisted of real world data points concering the games played in the NBA from the 2004-2021 seaons.
+I then performed several data analytical techniques to visualize a few of the metrics into several graphs, as well as extracting several specific metrics for further evaluation.
+To finish it all off I then displayed these metrics onto the screen.</p>

 <h3>Examples:</h3>
 <img src="/Images/Artifact Three Images/Artifact Three Enhanced/DataPrep.png" width="500px" height="400px">